 *On this date in 1993, the United States Supreme Court ruled on Shaw v.
 Reno.
 In this case, the Supreme Court's position was a troubled compromise on the issue of race and political redistricting.

 The ruling did not provide clear rules for applying its appearance-based test for violations of the Voting Rights Act of 1965.
-On the issue of compassionate race-conscious state actions that may propose to increase minority involvement in the political process, the Court appears to say that some benign discrimination is acceptable, but don’t be too obvious and expose the purposes of the irregular districting.
+On the issue of compassionate race-conscious state actions that may propose to increase minority involvement in the political process, the Court appears to say that some benign discrimination is acceptable, but it is not too obvious and exposes the purposes of the irregular districting.
 The Court accepted race as one factor in decision-making but not the lone factor.
 In a democratic society, voting allows the electors to select their governors.
 Argued on April 20, 1993, the appeal came from the United States District Court for the Eastern District of North Carolina.

 To comply with 5 of the Voting Rights Act of 1965 - which prohibits a covered jurisdiction from implementing changes in a "standard, practice, or procedure concerning voting" without federal authorization - North Carolina submitted to the Attorney General a congressional reapportionment plan with one majority-Black district.
 The Attorney General objected to the plan because a second district could have been created to give effect to minority voting strength in the State's south-central to southeastern region.
 The State's revised plan contained a second majority-Black district in the north-central region.